marziacutajar/RdfToArangoDBJson/README.md

 ## Program outputs

-If the Document Approach is used, the program will output one file containing the created JSON documents.
+If the Basic Approach is used, the program will output one file containing the created JSON documents.
 This file can be found in the /results directory within the project folder.
 The file name is in the format arango_documents_<current_datetime>.json